shaunaleebrennan/ai-product-strategy/05-the-guardrails/compounding-system.md

 Mostly yes.
 And that's the diagnostic, not the win.

-Cross-Domain Transfer would keep working because Workvivo keeps generating engagement data with or without the model improving.
+Cross-Domain Transfer would keep working because Workvivo keeps generating engagement and survey data with or without the model improving.
 But Recursive Learning isn't compounding, so corrections aren't sharpening predictions over time.
 And Network Intelligence doesn't exist yet, so there's nothing to lose there.

-The moat today is distribution and the platform's broader signal — not the loop.
+The moat today is distribution, the Zoom partnership, and the broader Workvivo AI platform signal — not the loop.
 That's an honest answer, not a comfortable one.
 When the freeze test becomes "yes, accuracy would visibly slip without correction inflow," I'll know Loop 1 is finally alive.

 ## The Broken Loop

 **Loop 1 — Recursive Learning.**

-Every edit, override, and reviewer correction is logged with a reason.
+User feedback is explicitly collected — per the Workvivo AI explainer, free-text feedback is used for product improvement.
+Every edit, override, and reviewer correction is logged with rationale.
 The signals are captured.
 They just don't reach the model fast enough to shift the next prediction.

 This is the same problem I flagged 2/5 in my data flywheel work back in Module 2, and the same problem that surfaced again in Module 4's confidence UX exercise.
 It's not three separate problems.
 It's one problem showing up everywhere I look.